Accounts Receivables in Dental Practice Valuations

 This is not a common scenario; however, there are always some rotten apples.
 If there is a difficult family that will only pay the doctor that has provided their care the last 12 years, you can opt to buy all the outstanding accounts receivable excluding that family’s.

-I was talking to a broker recently and learned something so mind-blowingly stupid that I was literally speechless.
+I was talking to a broker years ago and learned something so mind-blowingly stupid that I was speechless.
 You should know about it, too, in case it comes up in a transition you’re involved in.

-Usually, the buyer gets the A/R at a discount and is happy to pay extra because it’s like buying a stack of cash with a shorter stack of cash.
+Usually, the buyer gets AR at a discount and is happy to pay extra because it’s like buying a stack of cash with a shorter stack of cash.
 The seller likes it because it’s a clean break from the business.
-They get the price of the practice PLUS some extra for the bills they haven’t collected, and they can walk away into the retired dentist sunset.
+They get the price of the practice, PLUS some extra for the bills they haven’t collected, and they can walk away into the retired dentist sunset.

 Until I learned something new about brokers.